aleksebastian/workout-counter/README.md

 # Workout Counter

-A simple application to track your workouts.
+Simple application to track your workouts.

 ## Features